flakeparadigm/telegram1090/README.md

 #### unsubscribe
 Removes your subscription to the notification messages.
 After running this command you should no longer receive any messages from this bot.

+#### status
+Respons to you with your current subscription status without changing it.

 ## Extra reading
 - How Flightradar24 (and other similar sites) works. https://habr.com/en/post/440596/
 - Introduction to ADS-B. `https://www.icao.int/APAC/Meetings/2012_SEA_BOB_ADSB_WG8/SP01_AUS - ADS-B Basics.pdf` (Copy and paste this including the spaces.
 Their site has some struggles with escape characters in URLs)